Amlwch

-Town Centre
+Town centre

 The name Amlwch – a reference to the site of the town's harbour, Porth Amlwch – derives from Welsh am ("about, on or around") and llwch (an old word meaning "inlet, creek" - similar to the Gaelic word "loch" for a body of water).

 On 23 November 1981, the first tornado of the record-breaking 1981 United Kingdom tornado outbreak, an F1/T2 tornado, passed through Amlwch.

 At the 2011 census the community had a population of 3,789.

 It is also home to the local secondary school, Ysgol Syr Thomas Jones which Lemmy attended, and the town also has a primary school.

 The local newspaper for northeastern Anglesey is Yr Arwydd ('The Sign').
 Yr Arwydd is the local Welsh name for Mynydd Bodafon, the paper covers the area surrounding the mountain, and has an image of the summit as its logo.

 Industry

 Amlwch grew rapidly in the 18th century near what was then the world's biggest copper mine at the nearby Parys Mountain.
 By the late 18th century, Amlwch had a population of around 10,000 and was the second largest town in Wales after Merthyr Tydfil.
 It was at this time that its harbour was also extended to accommodate the ships needed to transport the ore.

 When the copper production declined, a wide variety of industrial activities were developed to take its place.
 Ship-building in the narrow harbour area and other sites around the coast of Amlwch Port was a significant enterprise from the 1820s and grew in significance after the railway opened in 1864, reducing the use of the harbour for copper and other goods by ship.
 By 1912 the main shipbuilding activities were in decline, and neither the harbour nor shipyards offered much commercial activity.

+In 1953 Octel began the extraction of bromine from seawater at a plant built just west of the port.
+The bromine was taken to Ellesmere Port where it was used in the manufacture of anti-knock additives for leaded petrol.
+When leaded petrol was withdrawn in 2000 the demand for bromine fell.
+The plant ceased production in 2004.

 In the 1970s, Amlwch had an offshore single point mooring - Amlwch Oil Terminal - which was used to receive large oil tankers which were unsuitable for the Mersey.
 Reception tanks were located ashore and the oil was pumped from there to the refineries on the Manchester Ship Canal.
 The terminal closed in 1990.

 When copper mining began to decline in the mid-1850s, shipbuilding became the main industry with many people also becoming involved in the ship repair and other maritime industries.
 The town was home to a brewing industry and also had tobacco works, producing the famous Amlwch Shag Tobacco - "Baco Shag Amlwch".

-Pubs in the area include the King's Head, the Queen's Head, the Mariner, the Dinorben Arms Hotel and the Market Tavern in the town, and the Liverpool Arms and the Adelphi Vaults down in the port area.